bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 **This tutorial was produced by Billy Taj (billy.taj@sickkids.ca), Mobolaji Adeolu (adeolum@mcmaster.ca), John Parkinson (john.parkinson@utoronto.ca) & Xuejian Xiong (xuejian@sickkids.ca)**

 ## Overview

-This tutorial will take you through the MetaPro pipeline for processing metatranscriptomic data.
-The pipeline, developed by the Parkinson lab, consists of various steps which are as follows:
+This tutorial will take you through the MetaPro pipeline for processing metatranscriptomic data (https://doi.org/10.1101/2021.02.23.432558).
+The pipeline, developed by the Parkinson lab, consists of the following steps:

 1. Remove low-quality reads that MetaPro has low confidence in processing.
 2. Remove adapter sequences, which are added during library preparation and sequencing steps, and trim low quality bases and sequencing reads.